 India is inevitably welcoming and enduringly humble.
 You can merrily explore the streets and the locals will greet you with a smile.
 Spiritual cities immerse you in astonishing culture, ensuring that you enjoy connecting experiences with local people and their lifestyles.
 Temples, Gurdwaras, Monasteries, Masjids, you will get to see various forms of Gods in India and countless ways to worship them.

 India is a land of many festivals and events.
 Festivals are an integral part of Indian culture.
 They symbolize the beliefs and customs of the country.
-A land of myriad cultures and religions, Indian festivals portray the devotion of the local people for their respective deity.
+A land of myriad cultures and religions, Indian festivals portray the devotion of the local people to their respective deities.

 This festival is followed by Durga Puja which is the most famous festival for the Bengalis.
 Durga Puja is hugely celebrated in different cities of West Bengal.
 It is believed that Maa Durga descend from Himalaya with her four children and stay for four days i.e. Saptami, Ashtami, Navami, and Dashami.